mdehoog/community-hub/src/docs/developers/bedrock-temp/infra.md

 - A stripped-down, read-only version of the legacy (i.e., pre-Bedrock) `l2geth` node.
 - Serves historical data to the Daisy Chain.
 - The Legacy Geth instance will ship with a pre-populated database.
-  It does not need state synchronization, because that database is real only.
+  It does not need state synchronization, because that database is read only.

 ### Daisy Chain